 When you consider that bodybuilding is all about exceptional physiques—whether aesthetically pleasing or freakishly shocking—it’s remarkable how normal the best male bodybuilders have been in regards to one physical quality: height.
 Yes, there have been Davids and Goliaths.
 The late Franco Columbu won the Olympia twice at only 5’5”, and Lou Ferrigno, at 6’5”, was likely on his way to the top before he left stages to Hulk out.
 But we’re talking ancient history, four decades ago.

 Of the last 37 Mr. Olympia contests, all but two Sandows have been carried home by a bodybuilder who stood between 5’9” and 5’11” (and one of those was 5’8″).* Normal.
 Shorter guys have been relegated to runner-up or, in more recent years, the 212 division.
 Meanwhile, rarely does an over-6’ guy even make it to the O stage.
-Only 6’1” Cedric McMillan has been a mainstay in recent years, but he’s never placed higher than seventh.
+Only 6’1” Cedric McMillan was a mainstay in recent years, but he’s never placed higher than seventh.

 Take out your tape measure.
 Let’s dive into the numbers to see if there’s an optimal bodybuilding height.

 First, let’s be clear.
 There are a wide spectrum of male bodybuilding contests around the globe.
 Most amateur events have height or weight classes, and the IFBB Pro League has featured a 212 or, before that, 202 class since 2008, which serves as a de facto division for shorter guys.
 The Mr. Olympia also had two weight divisions, with 200 lbs. as the dividing line, from 1974-79.
 (Lightweights won four of six overall titles during that span.)
 All of which is to say there have always been a multitude of shows where shorter/lighter bodybuilders can shine.
 And, in fact, in amateur contests, typically about 2/3rds of the competitors are under 198 lbs.
 (90 kg) and, therefore, usually under 5’8″.

 That said, it’s the IFBB Pro League open division where guys of any height or weight clash on the same stages.
 And the pinnacle is the Mr. Olympia.
 Here’s the numbers.

 • Heights of the 16 Mr. O winners range from 5’5” Franco Columbu to 6’1½” Arnold Schwarzenegger.